alam-ora/oracle-pgx/provision-environment/content_cs.md

 ### Lab Environment

-The lab environment for the workshop will be built using the following Oracle components :
+The lab environment for the workshop consists of :

 * Oracle Autonomous Database
 * Oracle Graph Server and Client